kelmcm/portfolio/critique-by-design.md

 - Remove the double axis.
 Potentially, using a stacked bar chart to show the entire population compared to the French population may be a good way to show the raw count but allow the reader to get an idea of the proportion of the population without using a second axis.

 I would keep:
 - White space.
-I would want to keep the graph easy to read and not overcluttered.
+I would want to keep the graph easy to read and not over cluttered.
 - Descriptive title.
 This is a great tool to guide the reader towards the insight from the graph.

 ### Who is the primary audience for this tool?
 Do you think this visualization is effective for reaching that audience?
 Why or why not?